fshdnc/disease_normalization/README.md

 scripts: model evaluation, pretraining, test architecture, the scripts work in /src <br/>
 unimplemented: old code or not fully implemented code, the scripts work in /src

+### Files <br/>
+run*: run the normalization programme, under different setups.
+Recommend to use the scripts in `expt` instead.

+### Note <br/>
+The scripts may need cached processed data to run successfully.
+The code for processing those data are usually commented out in the scripts (or in other scripts).
+Occasionally the codes are not documented (when the data processing is straight forward.